zuev27/OvGU-2020/README.md

 ```

 ## Changes to MATPOWER library files
-Based on the MATPOWER 7.0 the files newtonpf.m and runpf.mare adopted.
+Based on the [MATPOWER 7.0](https://matpower.org/download/) the files newtonpf.m and runpf.m are adopted.

 1. newtonpf.m: added the calculation of Jacobian of power system.